-All these sites are useful for teachers, and some can be used independently by learners.
+All these sites are useful for teachers.
+Some can also be used independently by learners.
 It all depends on the learner level.
-I’ll continue to update the page and welcome any gems you may happen to find.
+See also the two ERF sites, FreeGradedReaders.com and Online Reading for Fluency.

 This is an excellent site, which, as its title suggests, focuses on listening, but there are transcripts of the listenings provided.
 Useful graded material for teachers on a myriad of topics, with comprehension and vocabulary exercises too, but learners can use it independently, or as advised by their teachers.

 Travis Past and Jose Camino are compiling an incredible set of podcasts with leaders in Extensive Reading.